leeyinshen0818/DXP-Nucleus-Advisory/README.md

 - **Design Encapsulation:** Pages created via this manager automatically inherit the plugin's isolated CSS framework (`assets/css/nucleus-page.css`) utilizing `.nucleus-wrapper` to prevent styling bleed.
 - **Marketing Specific:** Ideal for ad-driven campaign pages where loading speed, strict analytics, and distraction-free design are required.
+- **Troubleshooting Missing CSS:** If you notice that the CSS is missing after making changes in the Page Manager, simply make a minor modification in the CSS manager (like adding a space and saving it).
+This triggers an update and successfully applies the styles to the frontend.

 ### 5. Theme & Asset Manager (The Router)